-Welcome to a world where culture isn't only about experiments in a Petri dish or a strand of pearls.
-Instead, culture is about having the opportunity to attend concerts by some of the greatest artists and performers the world can offer.
-The ECU S. Rudolph Alexander Performing Arts Series presents an annual season of nine of the world's best performers and performances of classical, opera, modern dance, ballet, Broadway, jazz, and more in Wright Auditorium at extremely modest prices.
-A component of the Department of University Unions, the series has served the university and regional community for more than forty years with cultural arts programming.
+Culture isn't only about experiments in a Petri dish or a strand of pearls.
+Rather, culture is about having the opportunity to attend concerts by some of the greatest artists and performers that the world has to offer.
+The ECU S. Rudolph Alexander Performing Arts Series presents an annual season of nine of the world's best performers and performances of classical, opera, modern dance, ballet, Broadway, jazz, and more, in Wright Auditorium at modest prices.
+A component of the College of Fine Arts & Communication, the series has served the university and regional community for more than forty years with cultural arts programming.
 The series also offers dynamic pre-show dinner/panel programs to help audiences learn more about the performances and the performers.
-For those who desire an extended opportunity to be involved, opportunities exist for graduate assistantships, marketing internships, and office assistants.
+For those who desire an extended opportunity to be involved, the series offers graduate assistantships, marketing internships, and office assistantships.

-Family Fare Series/Arts Smart Series Cultural Outreach Office, Department of University Unions
+Family Fare Series/Arts Smart Series

-Dedicated to providing culturally enriching programs for young audiences, the Family Fare Series offers wholesome, curriculumrelated plays and concerts for family audiences on Saturday afternoons at Wright Auditorium.
-Arts Smart, a companion program, offers these performances to school children K-6 bused to campus from twenty-one eastern NC counties.
+Dedicated to providing culturally-enriching programs for young audiences, the Family Fare Series offers wholesome, curriculumrelated plays and concerts for family audiences on Saturday afternoons at Wright Auditorium.
+Arts Smart, a companion program, offers these performances to school children ages K-6, who are bused to campus from twenty-one eastern NC counties.